10 Best Recessed Bathtubs

 Features and Comfort

 Beyond basic soaking, some recessed bathtubs add whirlpool jets, heated backrests, or ergonomic lumbar slopes.
-Jets require electrical rough-in, dedicated circuits, and periodic cleaning to prevent biofilm buildup, so only choose a jetted model if your budget and maintenance habits align.
-For pure relaxation, a deep soaking well with a sloped back and armrests often matters more than active massage features.
-Also pay attention to the rim width; a broader deck provides room for integrated soap dishes or grab bars without crowding the bather.
+Jets require electrical rough-in, dedicated circuits, and periodic cleaning to prevent buildup inside the lines, so only choose a jetted model if your budget and maintenance habits align.
+For pure relaxation, a deep soaking well with a sloped back and contoured armrests often matters more than active massage features.
+Also pay attention to rim width; a broader deck provides room for integrated soap dishes, grab bars, or a bath caddy without crowding the bather.

 Maintenance and Reliability